QuentinRa/blog.quentinra.dev/maths/optimization/uo/quadratic.md

 * **A** the matrix in Ax=b
 * **b** the vector of results in Ax=b

-After a bit of calculations [hidden], you got these formulas
+After some calculations [hidden], you got these formulas

 * $\nabla f(X) = AX-b$